 In 1997, spcaLA decided a dedicated corps of individuals could do more than feed, walk and offer companionship to animals, and the Helping Enhance Animals’ Lives (HEAL)™ program was formed.
 Through HEAL™, the spcaLA Animal Behavior and Training Department works with shelter staff and volunteers, enabling them to teach shelter pets basic obedience and manners, in addition to other enrichment activities.

 Realizing that victims of domestic violence often refuse to leave their homes out of fear for the safety of their pets, spcaLA began the Animal Safety Net (ASN) in 1998.
-ASN provides safe haven for the pets of domestic violence victims so they may leave a dangerous situation.
+ASN provides safe haven for the pets of domestic violence survivors so they may leave a dangerous situation.

 spcaLA soon realized its mission would be better accomplished with the addition of another shelter to serve Southern California.
 The administration was determined once again to create something unique, and with inspiration from Masterfood USA’s Waltham Centre in England, spcaLA opened phase one of the P.D.
 Pitchford Companion Animal Village and Education Center (the Village) in August, 2001.

 Phil Pitchford presents Betty White & Madeline Bernstein with a check to build the Village

 The first of its kind in the country, phase one of the Village boasts two open cat colonies with verandas, cottages for both stray and adoptable dogs, special glass-enclosed display areas for kittens and other small animals, special resin flooring (to reduce disease transmission) and many more new amenities. spcaLA holds a unique agreement with the city of Long Beach which enables the Animal Control Department to reside at the Village.
 This allows animals held by Long Beach Animal Control to be adopted through spcaLA, instead of the city, after their respective holding periods.